 While the hujjaj (pilgrims) coming from more impoverished regions of the world may find accommodation miles away from the Haram, those rich can find accommodation within the Kaaba vicinity.

 The Quran describes Kaaba as a center of guidance to humanity.
-"Indeed the first House of Worship open to all was established in the Noble Makkah.
-Indeed this House is the center of guidance to all humanity."
-(3:96) The place was not only a place for bringing together all the people, but it is a center for promoting peace.
+"Indeed, the first House of Worship for all was in the Noble Makkah.
+It is the center of guidance to all humanity."
+(3:96).
+The place was a place for bringing together all the people, but it is a center for promoting peace.
 (2:145).
 It was a place to help humanity realize its universality rather than divisions (5:97)

 Hajj is like a united nation in its real sense without five elitist powers.
 With no hidden agenda and security council privileges, each society and community come to Makkah to serve God and reiterate their covenant with Him.
 Hajj provides the opportunity for everyone to witness the common bonds among people regardless of their differences.
 Hajj promotes the dignity of human beings, male or female, young or old, and rich and poor.

-Hajj also creates space for intellectual ideas among people so that they could all remain focused on their main agenda of serving humanity through following the guidance of God.
+Hajj also creates space for intellectual ideas among people so that they could all remain focused on their main agenda of serving humanity by following God's guidance.

 This spirit of Hajj was prevalent at the time of the Prophet and his trusted companions.
 The modern business-dominated society and hierarchy of rich and poor culture have challenged this tradition.
 But, there are still people who use the experience of Hajj to transform their character.
 They do not care about big hotels or better facilities.
 They spend their days and nights in Mina, Arafat, Muzdalfa, Makkah, and Medina.
-They remember the covenant that Allah made with Prophet Abraham, the builder of the Kaaba.
-God, Almighty told Prophet Abraham, "I am making you the source of balance and inspiration (The Quran uses the word Imam, that means the instrument that a construction worker uses to level the construction) for all people," (2:124).
-Encouraged by this honor, the Prophet asked: "Is this covenant for my progeny too," No" said Allah, "Those who deviate from my path would not qualify for this honor," (2:124)
+Furthermore, they remember the covenant that Allah made with Prophet Abraham, the builder of the Kaaba.
+God, Almighty, told Prophet Abraham, "I am making you the source of balance and inspiration (The Quran uses the word Imam, which means the instrument that a construction worker uses to level the construction) for all people" (2:124).
+Encouraged by this honor, the Prophet asked: "Is this covenant for my progeny too," No," said Allah, "Those who deviate from my path would not qualify for this honor."
+(2:124)

 Thus, these simple words described the real intent and purpose of the Hajj and all other faith-based institutions.
 The dignity and honor do not come with buying this or that package.
 It comes through dedication and commitment to the spiritual values and living up to them.